niovol/georeferencer/README.md

 ### Using the Script

-To process images using the script, you can either run the script inside the Docker container or set up a local Python environment.
+To process images using the script, you can either run it inside the Docker container or set up a local Python environment.

 #### Using the Script in Docker Container